Scarzer/DataStructuresNotes/Lesson1/Lesson1.md

 ## Pre Condtions and Post Conditions

-    * Frequently a programmer must communicate precisely what a function accomplishes, without any indication of how the fucntion does it's work
+    * Frequently a programmer must communicate precisely what a function accomplishes, without any indication of how the fucntion does it work

 ```cpp